cassamajor/ckad-infrastructure/README.md

 ## Troubleshooting
 The module will output the commands required to SSH into the worker and controlPlane nodes.
-Once connected, you can review the cloud-init logs to determine when the scripts finish running, and whether an error was encountered.
+Once connected, you can review the cloud-init logs to determine when the scripts finish running, and whether an error occurred.
 ```shell
 tail -f /var/log/cloud-init-output.log
 ```